Constanze Mozart: After Mozart's death

 Mozart died in 1791, leaving debts and placing Constanze in a difficult position.
 At this point Constanze's business skills came into fruition: she obtained a pension from the emperor, organized profitable memorial concerts, and embarked on a campaign to publish the works of her late husband.
-These efforts gradually made Constanze financially secure and ultimately, wealthy.
+These efforts gradually made Constanze financially secure and ultimately wealthy.
 She sent Karl and Franz to Prague to be educated by Franz Xaver Niemetschek, with whom she collaborated on the first full-length biography of Mozart.

+Among Constanze's musical accomplishments in the years after Mozart's death was her promulgation of his late opera La Clemenza di Tito, which had been prepared for performance in Prague in 1791.
+She mounted a benefit performance on 29 December 1794 at the Kärntnertortheater in Vienna, with her sister Aloysia Weber taking the role of Sextus.
+Further performances followed, both in Vienna and other cities, in which Constanze herself sang, taking the role of Vitellia.

 Toward the end of 1797, she met Georg Nikolaus von Nissen, a Danish diplomat and writer who, initially, was her tenant.
-The two began living together in September 1798, and were married in Pressburg (today Bratislava) in 1809.
+The two began living together in September 1798.
+In 1809 they traveled to Pressburg (today's Bratislava), at the time in Hungary, in order to be married legally (Nissen was Protestant, Constanze a Catholic, a barrier to marriage at the time in Austria).
 From 1810 to 1820, they lived in Copenhagen, and subsequently travelled throughout Europe, especially Germany and Italy.
 They settled in Salzburg in 1824.
 Both worked on a biography of Mozart; Constanze eventually published it in 1828, two years after her second husband's death.

 During Constanze's last years in Salzburg, she had the company of her two surviving sisters, Aloysia and Sophie, also widows, who moved to Salzburg and lived out their lives there.